WordPress/wp20-book/Content/BB-Chapter-12-WordPress-Matures.md

 ### Responsibility

-There have been many conversations in the WordPress community on the general question of who should be responsible for WordPress websites.
+There have been many conversations in the WordPress community on the question of who should be responsible for WordPress websites.
 Should there be automatic updates of themes or plugins initiated by the core software?
 Should WordPress be disabled on an abandoned website, and if so, who gets to decide what constitutes an abandoned website?

 [Aaron Campbell](https://profiles.wordpress.org/aaroncampbell/) pointed out that any decision-making on site ownership and control issues by [WordPress.org](https://wordpress.org/) would end up being decision-making for a large number of people by a small number of people.
 “Right and wrong,” he said, “is left up to the marketplace.”